-asked by Ardeshir Namazi about 1 year ago
+asked by Ardeshir Namazi over 2 years ago

 Nokia helped invent the mobile phone business, but those days of technology glory are long gone.
 Can they regain its status as an innovation leader?

 Nokia will absolutely survive.
 No doubt, there have been big shifts in the industry, and the power has moved to Apple, Google, and other handset vendors.
 But there are important factors that make Nokia a viable player going forward:

 - Most Nokia-bashing comes from the US.
 But the US knows very little about Nokia.
 Nokia dominates the rest of the world...and that's no small feat.